tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 Based on selected AlgorithmIdentifier and setup type, the Signature Value is created via procedure defined in {{type-1}}, {{type-2}}.

 ### Type-1
 Assume selected AlgorithmIdentifier is A.

 1. There is no change on data to be signed, e.g. InitiatorSignedOctets/ResponderSignedOctets as defined in {{Section 2.15 of RFC7296}}
-2. Follow Sign operation identified by A, e.g. {{Section 4.2.1 of I-D.ietf-lamps-pq-composite-sigs}} or {{Section 4.3.1 of I-D.ietf-lamps-pq-composite-sigs}}; the ctx input is the string of "IKEv2-PQT-Hybrid-Auth".
+2. Follow Sign operation identified by A, e.g. {{Section 4.2.1 of I-D.ietf-lamps-pq-composite-sigs}}. the ctx input is the string of "IKEv2-PQT-Hybrid-Auth". this step outputs the composite signature, a CompositeSignatureValue.
+3. CompositeSignatureValue is serialized per {{Section 4.5 of I-D.ietf-lamps-pq-composite-sigs}}, the output is used as Signature Value in the Authentication Data field.

+note: in case ML-DSA, only pure signature mode as defined in {{Section 4.2 of I-D.ietf-lamps-pq-composite-sigs}} is used, the PreHash ML-DSA mode MUST NOT be used, see {{Section 8.1 of I-D.ietf-lamps-dilithium-certificates}} for the rationale.

 Following is an initiator example:

-1. A is id-HashMLDSA44-RSA2048-PSS-SHA256, which uses Hash ML-DSA-44
+1. A is id-MLDSA44-RSA2048-PSS, which uses pure signature mode id-ML-DSA-44 and id-RSASSA-PSS with id-sha256
-2. Follow {{Section 4.3.1 of I-D.ietf-lamps-pq-composite-sigs}} with following input:
+2. Follow {{Section 4.2.1 of I-D.ietf-lamps-pq-composite-sigs}} with following input:

     - sk is the private key of the signing composite key certificate
     - M is InitiatorSignedOctets
     - ctx is "IKEv2-PQT-Hybrid-Auth"
-    - PH is SHA256

 The signing composite certificate MUST be the first CERT payload.